 The possible values depend on the button type.
 The value range for the individual buttons can be queried with the HIS? command (p.
-183).
-When only the values 0 and 1 are permitted, they have the following meaning: 0 = Button not pressed, 1 = Button pressed The meaning of values > 1 depends on the HID.
+190).
+When only the values 0 and 1 are permitted, they have the following meaning: 0 = Button not pressed, 1 = Button pressed

+The meaning of values > 1 depends on the HID.

-Notes: The C-867 supports one HID (identifier: 1) and two of its buttons (identifiers: 1 and 2).
-Information on the supported HID buttons can be queried with the HIS? command (p.
-183).
-See "Commandable Elements" (p.
-19) and "Connecting an HID" (p.
-54) for further details.
+Notes: The C-867 supports one analog human interface device

+(identifier: 1) and up to 5 digital HIDs (identifiers: 2 to 6).
+Information on the supported HID operating elements can be queried with the HIS? command (p.
+190).

+Refer to "Commandable Elements" (p.
+18) and "Connecting

+an HID " (p.
+60) for further details.